cooperrc/engineering-dynamics/_sources/module_00/introduction.md

 1. Recognize the course objectives, requirements, grading policy, required software, and materials

-1. View video content and submit answers in a Google Form
+2. View video content and submit answers on Campuswire

-2. Use the discussion board on Piazza
+3. Use the discussion board on Campuswire

-3. Locate course areas and features, and recognize their general purposes
+4. Locate course areas and features, and recognize their general purposes

-3. Download and install Respondus Lockdown Browser with Monitor to ensure you can successfully take the graded quizzes.
+5. Complete a Jupyter notebook exercise

-2. Scan and upload a hand-written assignment
+5. Scan and upload a hand-written assignment

-2. Open an Adams file and save a figure

-3. Submit a Google Document in HuskyCT
+6. Submit a Google Document in HuskyCT

 # Activities

-* Read the syllabus and post a discussion response on Piazza
+* Read the syllabus and post a discussion response on Campuswire
-* Acquaint yourself with the course instructor.
+* Acquaint yourself with the course instructor
-* Verify your computer settings are HuskyCT compatible.
+* Verify your computer settings are HuskyCT compatible
-* Read about the course's organization and tools.
+* Read about the course’s organization and tools
+* Complete and submit a Jupyter notebook
 * Take a 5-minute practice quiz
 * Submit a practice quiz.
-* Download Respondus Lockdown Browser on the computer you plan to use in this course.
-* Review the University of Connecticut's academic policies.
+* Review the University of Connecticut’s academic policies.
 * Watch the Introduction videos and answer the questions
-* Finish a tutorial on Adams and complete the Google form
-* Turn in a 1-page report that has a figure from the Adams tutorial

 <p><strong>Note:</strong> See the course schedule for specific due dates</p>
 <iframe